 We think otherwise.
 We think a college education can be affordable and transformative, intellectually and personally.
 To prove it, we’re building a college of our own.

-Outer Coast College is a nascent two-year institution of higher education in Sitka, Alaska.
+Outer Coast is a nascent two-year institution of higher education in Sitka, Alaska.
 Our curriculum is one for the whole person, built upon the three pillars of Academics, Service & Labor, and Self-governance.

 We draw our inspiration from Deep Springs College, a small and remarkable postsecondary institution nestled in a quiet valley just east of the Sierra Nevada.
 Although a remarkably successful and admired educational institution, nearly a century after its founding Deep Springs remains the only college of its kind.

-As at Deep Springs, Outer Coast College students self-govern.
+As at Deep Springs, Outer Coast students self-govern.
 Students hire faculty, determine curriculum and course offerings, serve on the Board of Trustees, legislate academic and student life policies, and serve as the admissions committee to select incoming classes.

-Outer Coast College provides a rigorous liberal arts environment, in which a sincere appreciation for learning and intellectual inquiry is encouraged.
-Excellence in pedagogy and student scholarship are hallmarks of the college.
+Outer Coast provides a rigorous liberal arts environment, in which a sincere appreciation for learning and intellectual inquiry is encouraged.
+Excellence in pedagogy and student scholarship are hallmarks of the project.

 We believe in the value of labor as soulcraft and the power of service as a moral education that can instill a lifelong obligation of service to society.
-Students assume a labor responsibility to sustain the college’s day-to-day operations: running the kitchen and dining hall; growing and harvesting food (vegetables from the garden, salmon from the ocean, etc.); a “work crew,” guided by a foreman-carpenter, that assists with the historic restoration and rehabilitation of Sheldon Jackson Campus’s 100-year-old buildings; and the important work of dishwashing and custodial upkeep.
+Students assume a labor responsibility to sustain the Outer Coast’s day-to-day operations: running the kitchen and dining hall; growing and harvesting food (vegetables from the garden, salmon from the ocean, etc.); a “work crew,” guided by a foreman-carpenter, that assists with the historic restoration and rehabilitation of Sheldon Jackson Campus’s 100-year-old buildings; and the important work of dishwashing and custodial upkeep.
 Similarly, students rotate through service positions and apprenticeships with organizations in the community, contributing to Sitka and its vibrant culture.